-Some order decorations are pretty common.
-Looking at the Kingdom of Prussia, one will see rather quickly, that there were uncountable numbers of the Order of the Crown awarded.
-Since orders were given for long service, there were certain officials that couldn't get around being awarded a certain type and class of order.
-Especially the Order of the Crown seems to be used for those purposes.
-Everyone collecting Imperial German orders will have a number of these order decoration in his collection, on a medal bar or as a single piece.
+Some order decorations are quite common.
+For instance, in the Kingdom of Prussia, one can quickly notice that the Crown Order was awarded in vast quantities.
+Since orders were often given for long service, certain officials could not avoid being awarded a particular type and class of order.
+The Order of the Crown, in particular, appears to have been frequently used for such purposes.
+Collectors of Imperial German orders will typically find several examples of this decoration in their collections, whether on a medal bar or as individual pieces.

 left 1st model / right 2nd model